PMMS-Ltd/pms_docs/docs/Maintenance/Issue.md

 ___

 ## Issue List
-The Issue List is a list of all the Jobs currently held in the PMMS system.
+The Issue List is a list of all the Issues currently held in the PMMS system.
 It can be accessed from the top menu bar under the "Maintenance" drop-down category.
 The list can then be filtered and sorted to show only the required sub-set of Issues.

 ![Jobs List Menu](../img/Issue/maintenance-menu-issues.png)